Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Introduction

 In this paper, we study this question from a theoretical and experimental lens, using the formal notion of \emph{stability} to characterize the conditions under which the curse of dimensionality is overcome.
 We focus on three vector retrieval settings widely used in practice: \begin{enumerate} \item \textbf{Multi-Vector Search} which involves performing near-neighbor search in the case where both the query and the database items consist of \emph{sets} of vectors.
 This style of search has become extremely popular due to the recent success of ``late interaction" models such as ColBERT \citep{khattab2020colbert}.

-\item \textbf{Filtered Vector Search} which involves near neighbor search in the presence of discrete attribute filters.
-This setting has also become widely deployed in vector databases in practice \citep{gollapudi2023filtered, wang2023efficient} due to the need to filter results based on discrete metadata.
+\item \textbf{Filtered Vector Search} which involves near neighbor search in the presence of attribute filters.
+This setting has also become widely deployed in vector databases in practice \citep{gollapudi2023filtered, wang2023efficient} due to the need to filter results based on external metadata.

 \item \textbf{Sparse Vector Search} which is near neighbor search in the special case where the embedding vectors are extremely high-dimensional (such as in the tens or hundreds of thousands) but only a small number of components are non-zero.
 This search style has become popular due to the success of learned sparse representation models such as SPLADE \citep{formal2021spladev2, formal2021splade} and semantic models in recommender systems \citep{rajput2023recommender, penha2025semantic}.